frolovlife/midnight-obs-theme/README.md

 ### &nbsp; Windows

-1. Extract the archive and run `Install_Windows.cmd` file.
+1. Extract the downloaded archive and run `Install_Windows.cmd` file.
 2. Restart OBS Studio, then open OBS Studio settings and set the Midnight theme.

 ### &nbsp; macOS & Linux

-1. Extract the archive and run `Install_UNIX.sh` file.
+1. Extract the downloaded archive and run `Install_UNIX.sh` file.
 2. Restart OBS Studio, then open OBS Studio settings and set the Midnight theme.

 ## 💾 Manual Installation

-1. Extract the archive and go to the `Midnight-Theme` directory.
+1. Extract the downloaded archive and go to the `Midnight-Theme` directory.
 2. In a separate window, open the OBS Studio theme directory for you operating system:
     - **Windows**: `%AppData%\obs-studio\themes\`\
       *(You can do this by using* `Win` *+* `R`*)*